jaspervdj/jaspervdj/posts/2014-02-25-profiteur-ghc-prof-visualiser.markdown

 [GHC]: http://www.haskell.org/ghc/
 [amazing tools]: http://book.realworldhaskell.org/read/profiling-and-optimization.html

-However, at [Erudify], we have a big amount of Haskell code -- and at this point `.prof` files can become very unwieldy, and the text representation is harder to grok.
+However, at [Erudify], we have a huge amount of Haskell code -- and at this point `.prof` files can become very unwieldy, and the text representation is harder to grok.

 [Erudify]: http://www.erudify.com/